IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 So why are untagged files an issue?
 They're a problem because the application can not determine the true encoding of untagged files.
 This means that an EBCDIC-based program expecting text data will interpret the data one way and an ASCII-based program will interpret the data another way.
 Many applications address this by introducing an option or environment variable to toggle how untagged files are interpreted.

 To address this issue, in zoslib, we implemented an override for the C `open()` function that incorporates an **optimized heuristic** (toggleable if needed by an environment variable), that determines the true encoding of untagged files.
 Additionally, since z/OS creates untagged files (and pipes) by default, and there is no toggle to control this behavior, we decided to override C `open()`, 'pipe()', and 'creat()' to additionally tag all files/pipes to ASCII ISO8859-1 by default.
 This override can be adjusted via an environment variable (documented in the zoslib manpages).
-Currently, this feature only works for z/OS UNIX files but could potentially be extended to cover datasets as well.

 When zoslib is added to your project and the macro -DZOSLIB_OVERRIDE_CLIB=1 is set, all references to `open()`, 'pipe()', and 'creat()' are mapped to a new zoslib function.
 In the case of `open`, it's mapped to `__open_ascii` function (defined [here](https://github.com/ibmruntimes/zoslib/blob/3a2b4b06aa52095be6c805f921b101e9ff8c9a15/src/zos-io.cc#L808)).